Who we are

 Dr Oytun Babacan

 Dr Oytun Babacan investigates the environmental, technical, and economic issues of integrating energy storage and renewables into urban and rural settings.
 He is interested in decarbonisation pathways for existing power systems through decentralisation and electric power market reforms where individuals and communities would have greater control over their energy choices.
 He is working in EVOLVE to show how better infrastructure planning can make a positive impact on environment, while keeping people mobile.
-He is based in the Department of Physics and the Grantham Institute for Climate Change at Imperial.
+He is at the Grantham Institute for Climate Change and the Environment at Imperial.

 Dr Daphne Tuncer

-Dr Daphne Tuncer investigates the design and development of novel mechanisms for the control and management of future communication infrastructures, including algorithmic, software, protocol and network design.
+Dr Daphne Tuncer investigates novel mechanisms for the control and management of future communication infrastructures, including algorithmic, software, protocol and network design.
 Her work focuses on investigating how the most recent technological advances (both in hardware and software) can be used to address the limitations and inefficiencies of current network control and management practices.
-The objective of her research is to enable the large-scale deployment in the coming years of the next wave of emerging interactive applications, such as augmented/virtual reality, self-driving cars or remote surgery.
-In the context of the EVOLVE project, Daphne is interested in designing efficient systems to harmonise the collection and representation of the information needed to assist charging point selection strategies.
+The objective of her research is to enable the large-scale deployment in the coming years of the next wave of emerging interactive applications.
+As part of EVOLVE, she is interested in designing efficient systems to harmonise the collection and representation of the information needed to assist charging infrastructure expansion decisions.
 She is at the Department of Computing, Faculty of Engineering, Imperial College London.